struct-ure/kg/CONTRIBUTING.md

 }
 ```
 This would result in a graph node that has the "Golang" alias (from Wikidata) and the "Go-lang" alias (from my entry).

+Please check the Wikidata 'Q' IDs carefully when using them.
+Concepts defined on Wikidata can sometimes be inconsistent.
+For example the concept of 'AWS' is defined as a company, while the entry for Google Cloud is defined as the service offering.
+Hence, at present we use [our own definition of AWS](/root/0.IT/1.Cloud%20Computing/0.Amazon%20Web%20Services/_this.json) but use [Wikidata's entry](/root/0.IT/1.Cloud%20Computing/0.Google%20Cloud%20Platform/_this.json) for Google Cloud.

+When adding a new entry to struct-ure/kg, two approaches are possible:
+1. Add a entity to Wikidata and then link to the newly created entity with its `wdID`
+2. Add the entity only to struct-ure/kg

+Obviously the first choice is preferred for a host of reasons.
+But there may be occasions when the second path is the right choice, e.g., forking the graph for your own organization-specific KG, or as illustrated by the problems above with the AWS concept.

 ## Languages
 struct-ure/kg supports 14 popular languages.
 See the [/tools/util/lang.go](/tools/util/lang.go) file for the definitions.